 Lara is on the HelloMornings team with me and I’ve met and talked with her at Allume the last two years.
 But I’m so excited to have this bigger piece of her heart and ministry for myself–I am looking forward reading the book again with the book club.
 I hope you’ll join us!

 Is there a place in your life where you are trying to decide if you should walk or stay?
 Give yourself this book–take Lara’s treasure for yourself.
-You can grab the kindle version right away or order the hard copy for less than $10.
+You can grab the kindle version right away or order the hard copy so you can mark it up!

 I’m on the To Walk or Stay launch team.
 All thoughts and opinions my own.